Liverpool & Leeds Canal - Keighley to Leeds (★★★★☆)

 I had stayed in Keighley overnight - which I had been a little bit rude about in my last write-up - but heading out of town today, I feel slightly better about the town as I head up to rejoin the canal, stopping off at the shop along the way.

-Once back on the canal, it straight back to lovely walking - and for those that have taken my negative comments about Keighley to heart in that previous write-up, please bear in mind that the canal section as it passes through Ribblesden is an enjoyable section.
+Once back on the canal, we get straight back into some lovely walking - and for those that have taken my negative comments about Keighley to heart in that previous write-up, let me be clear that the canal section as it passes through Ribblesden is a very nice section.

-Heading past Crossflats (in line with East Morton to the side)
+Heading past Crossflats (also passing by East Morton to the side)

-This is probably where I now would have stayed if re-doing this walk again - and here you have the choice of the Bradford North Premier Inn, or very slightly off path the Oakwood Hall Hotel.
-Both look like they would do the job, with the choice dependent on whether you like clinical efficiency or the softer vibes of a family-run hotel.
+Here you have the choice of the Bradford North Premier Inn, or very slightly off path the Oakwood Hall Hotel, as accomodation.
+Both look like they would do the job, with the choice dependent on whether you like clinical efficiency, or the softer vibes of a family-run hotel.

 Five Rise Locks

-Doing these locks in a boat looks a bit more challenging than just walking up or down the hill, but there were lockkeepers out already to help any traffic moving through the locks.
+Doing these locks in a boat looks a bit more challenging than just walking up or down the hill, but there were lockkeepers out already to help any traffic moving through the locks (boaters should note that these locks are closed out of hours).

 But before any canal boaters get too complacent, it is only a short stint to the next - although smaller - flight at Three Rise Locks, where you have old factories lining the river as it heads into Bingley.